Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Angle Combination at Degree Vertex

-The discussion for the other necessary parts are all similar.
+Similar discussion applies to all the other necessary parts.
 In particular, we cannot have two optional vertices.
-We get total of $18$ $\text{AVC}_3$s, each with one vertex that is not stricken out as the optional vertex.
+Up to symmetry, we get total of nineteen $\text{AVC}_3$s, each with one vertex that is not stricken out as the optional vertex.